kubeshop/testkube/docs/docs/articles/contributing.md

-# Contributing to Testkube Open Source
+# Contributing to Testkube Core Open Source

 If you are new to the open source community, use this guide to start contributing to projects:
 <https://github.com/firstcontributions/first-contributions>.